faizan4devloper/band-landing-page/README.md

   // Merge tags into a single string separated by "/" const mergedTags = tags && tags.length > 1 ? tags.join(" / ") : tags?.[0];

-  // List of titles where the popup should be shown instead of navigating const noReadMoreTitles = [
+  // List of titles where the tooltip should be shown instead of navigating const noReadMoreTitles = [
     "AAIG-API Analyzer & Insight Generator",
     "Responsible Gen AI with Llama-13 B",